GeorgePimpleton/WoF/README.md

 ### Notes

 I am an incremental coder, I "creep up" on a finished product by writing/adding/updating small changes to the code base.
-I have an idea what the finished project will be I get there by small steps.
+I have an idea what the finished project will be, I'll get there by small steps.